RubixML/ML/docs/basic-introduction.md

 $estimator = new KNearestNeighbors(5);
 ```

-# Training and Prediction
+# Training the Learner
 Training is the process of feeding the learning algorithm data so that it can build an internal representation of the problem space.
 This representation is often called a *model* and it consists of all of the parameters (except hyper-parameters) that are required to make a prediction.
+In the case of K Nearest Neighbors, this representation is a high-dimensional Euclidean space in which each sample is considered a point.

-If you try to make a prediction using an untrained learner, it will throw an exception.
+> **Note:** If you try to make predictions using an untrained learner, it will throw an exception.

 ```php
 $estimator->train($dataset);